isarandi/BareCat/README.md

 ## Features

-- **Fast random access**: the archive can be accessed randomly, addressed by filepath, without having to scan the entire archive or all the metadata.
+- **Fast random access**: The archive can be accessed randomly, addressed by filepath, without having to scan the entire archive or all the metadata.
   The index is stored in a separate SQLite database file, which itself does not need to be loaded entirely into memory.
+Ideal for storing training image data for deep learning jobs.
-- **Sharding**: to make it easier to move the data around or to distribute it across multiple storage devices, the archive can be split into multiple files of equal size (shards, or volumes).
+- **Sharding**: To make it easier to move the data around or to distribute it across multiple storage devices, the archive can be split into multiple files of equal size (shards, or volumes).
   The shards do not have to be concatenated to be used, the library will keep all shard files open and load data from the appropriate one during normal operations.
-- **Browsability**: The SQLite database contains an index for the parent directories, allowing fast listing of directory contents and aggregate statistics (total file size, number of files).
+- **Fast browsing**: The SQLite database contains an index for the parent directories, allowing fast listing of directory contents and aggregate statistics (total file size, number of files).
+- **Intuitive API**: Familiar filesystem-like API, as well as a dictionary-like one.
+- **Mountable**: The archive can be efficiently mounted in readonly or read-write mode.
-- **Simple storage**: The files are simply concatenated after each other and the index contains the offsets and sizes of each file.
+- **Simple storage format**: The files are simply concatenated after each other and the index contains the offsets and sizes of each file.
 There is no header format to understand.
 The index can be dumped into any format with simple SQL queries.